MultiAtomLiouvilleEquationGenerator: A Mathematica package for Liouville superoperators and master equations of multilevel atomic systems: Incident laser fields

-and $\boldsymbol{e}_i$ characterizes the polarization state of the $i$-th coherent light source.
+where $\boldsymbol{e}_i$ denotes the polarization of the $i$-th coherent driving field.
 From this point on we may use the part of the density matrix that contains the atomic degrees of freedom.
+From this point onward, the photonic degrees of freedom associated with the incident field are fully absorbed into classical driving terms, and the system dynamics is completely described in terms of the reduced density matrix of the emitters alone.
+The influence of the scattered electromagnetic field survives implicitly through the effective coherent and dissipative interactions previously derived.

 The next simplification consists in transforming the density matrix $\rho_S(t)$ in to the interaction picture, $\rho(t)=U_S\rho_S(t)U_S^\dagger(t)$, via the unitary transformation $U_S=\exp(i H_S t/\hbar)$.
 This procedure transforms the master equation \eqref{eq:rhodot1} into the following interaction picture master equation for the atomic degrees of freedom